helenst/train-times-display/README.md

 [Arduino](http://learn.adafruit.com/character-lcds/wiring-a-character-lcd) /
 [Raspberry Pi](http://learn.adafruit.com/drive-a-16x2-lcd-directly-with-a-raspberry-pi/wiring)

+If you are using an RGB LCD, as I am, extra wiring will be needed for the backlights (I only wire in the red and green as this is all I use - happily, this nicely matches the Pi's original 8 GPIO pins).
+Make sure you are either using an LCD with built in backlight resistors (e.g. the Adafruit boards), or add your own into the circuit

 The Arduino code is in LcdSerial/LcdSerial.ino.

 You should edit config.py and comment out the relevant DISPLAY line depending on which hardware you are using.